rozdoum/social-app-android/README.md

 * Hiding Toolbar when list is scrolling down and showing it again when it’s scrolling up.
 * RecyclerView with CardViews
 * Float Action Button
-* nack Bar for messages
+* Snack Bar for messages
 * Refresh screen
 * Loading posts by parts (Progress bar in the bottom of the screen for loading next part of posts)